sethvargo/vault-auth-slack/README.md

   $ mv vault-auth-slack /etc/vault/plugins/vault-auth-slack
   ```

-1. Calculate the SHA256 of the plugin and register it in Vault's plugin catalog:
+1. Calculate the SHA256 of the plugin and register it in Vault's plugin catalog.
+If you are downloading the pre-compiled binary, it is highly recommended that
+you use the published checksums to verify integrity.

   ```sh
   $ export SHA256=$(shasum -a 256 "/etc/vault/plugins/vault-auth-slack" | cut -d' ' -f1)